Wednesday, July 27, 2022

 Community development is fundamentally a question of housing, since two-thirds of most cities’ land area generally consists of housing.
 Vital cities are made from neighborhoods that sponsor diversity in housing types, living densities and mixed-use configurations in compact organizations.
 Housing equity and resilience is also a critical element to consider.
 Each housing type plays a niche role in the functioning of each neighborhood.
 Structuring the typological mix significantly determines neighborhood quality.
 In essence, a city’s success is tied to the quality of its housing stock.
 This panel will discuss the role of housing, affordability, equity and design excellence in the context of making great neighborhoods through the power of home.

-Speakers: Angela Brooks, FAIA, and Larry Scarpa, FAIA, moderators; Michael O’Hara, Housing Authority, City of Miami Beach; Craig Huffman, AIA, The Dwellings; Rep. Andrew Learned, Florida House District 59; Mandy Bartle, executive director, South Florida Community Land Trust Inc.
+Speakers: Angela Brooks, FAIA, and Larry Scarpa, FAIA, moderators; Michael O’Hara, Housing Authority, City of Miami Beach; Craig Huffman AIA, Principal, Huffman Associates S T U D I O for Architecture, Professor, FL A&M University SA + ET; Rep. Andrew Learned, Florida House District 59; Mandy Bartle, executive director, South Florida Community Land Trust Inc.

 5:30-7 p.m.
 President’s Welcome Reception